Chris Soriano

-Chris Soriano is an American actor and filmmaker, best known for writing, directing and acting in the films Almighty Zeus (2022), The Wedding Hustler (2023), and The Master Chief: Part One (2023).
+Chris Soriano is an American actor and filmmaker who wrote, directed, and starred in the films Almighty Zeus (2022), The Wedding Hustler (2023), and The Master Chief: Part One (2023).

+Personal life

 Born to Filipino parents at Naval Medical Center San Diego, and raised in Paradise Hills, San Diego, his films have been noted for addressing issues faced by Asian Americans.